-Advanced Driver Assistance Systems (ADAS) can provide personal assistance in a road environment that cannot always take into account the possibilities and limitations of the older driver.
-An analysis of the strengths and weaknesses of the older driver has shown that the most important need for support stems from the difficulties that older drivers have to:
+Advanced Driver Assistance Systems (ADAS) provide personal assistance in a road environment that does not always take into account the possibilities and limitations of the older driver.
+An analysis of the strengths and weaknesses of the older driver has shown that the most important need for support stems from the difficulties that older drivers have to (Davidse, 2007):

-- Judge whether fellow road users are approaching the same intersection and at what speed - Notice other road users while merging and changing lanes - Notice traffic signs and signals - React quickly in a complex traffic situation.
+- judge whether fellow road users are approaching the same intersection and at what speed; - notice other road users while merging and changing lanes; - notice traffic signs and signals; - react quickly in a complex traffic situation.

 These difficulties stem from functional limitations such as a decrease in motion perception, peripheral vision, flexibility of head and neck, selective attention, and speed of processing information and decision making.
-ADAS that can compensate for these limitations, can contribute to a reduction of the crash involvement of older drivers.
-Such ADAS should have one or more of the following functionalities [23]:
+ADAS can compensate for these limitations and contribute to a reduction of the crash involvement of older drivers if they have one or more of the following functionalities (Davidse, 2006, 2007).

-- Draw attention to approaching traffic - Signal road users located in the driver's blind spot - Assist the driver in directing his attention to relevant information and/or - Provide prior knowledge on the next traffic situation [23].
+- · draw attention to approaching traffic; - signal road users located in the driver's blind spot; - assist the driver in directing his attention to relevant information; and/or - provide prior knowledge on the next traffic situation.

-ADAS that have these functionalities could improve the safety of older drivers.
-Examples of such systems are collision warning systems aimed at intersections and in-vehicle signing systems.
-There are, however, also ADAS that could improve the mobility of the older driver, or may reduce his injury severity.
-Examples of those systems are vision enhancement systems and mayday systems.
+Examples of ADAS systems which have these functionalities are collision warning systems aimed at intersections and in-vehicle signing systems (see Section 5.2.1).
+ADAS can also improve the mobility of the older driver, or reduce injury severity.
+Examples of those systems are vision enhancement systems, navigation systems and mayday systems(see Section 5.2.2).

-Using ADAS to improve the safety or mobility of the driver involves more than making sure that the supported subtask is carried out safely.
-It also involves that the support provided does not have any negative effects on the other elements of the driving task.
-Examples of negative side effects are increased task load due to a bad design of the human machine interface, and the effects of behavioural adaptation.ADAS that could improve road safety for older drivers
+Using ADAS to improve the safety or mobility of the driver involves more than making sure that the supported sub-task is carried out safely.
+It also requires that the support provided does not have any negative effects on the other elements of the driving task.
+Examples of negative side effects are increased task load due to a bad design of the human machine interface, and the effects of behavioural adaptation(see Section 5.2.4).